Secs. 60.23(32),

 Is a property tax refund an eligible TID project cost?

-No. A property tax refund is not an eligible TID project cost.
+No. A property tax refund is not an eligible TID project cost and is not included as an approved cost in the project plan.

 MS 6-97